marksimpson82/blog/_posts/2025-12-22-bitwarden-vault-ssh-agent-keys.md

 1. However, it'll fail when trying to test the SSH agent via `ssh-add -L`
 1. Skip ahead to the tutorial step that details how to change the `core.sshCommand`

 It should then work.

+The `core.sshCommand` bit is currently tucked away under a git commit signing section later in the page, but this configuration step is needed to get the basic BitWarden ssh agent working when using git bash.

 I've submitted feedback and a suggested fix to the page (on 2025-12-21), so hopefully they'll re-organise the steps.
-The `core.sshCommand` bit is currently tucked away under git commit signing, which is **not** needed to secure your SSH keys with BitWarden, hence why I think it should be moved earlier in the guide.

 ## Longer version
 Again, this is for Windows.
 I don't think this affects Mac/Linux users.